elastos/Elastos.Node/docs/elastos_supernode_build.md

 ## Build result

 The generated package contains all the programs and the automatic script to run a supernode.
-Copy (rsync) it to the target server, extract it to the $HOME folder.
+Copy (rsync) it to the target server, and extract it to the $HOME folder.

 **List** the build results.